9 min read

 10 min read

-Bitcoin was launched in 2009 by Satoshi Nakamoto, and since then, it has gone from being perceived by most as a fringe phenomenon to a widely used digital asset that many believe could eventually replace traditional currency.
+Bitcoin was launched in 2009 by Satoshi Nakamoto.
+Since then, it has gone from being perceived by most as a fringe phenomenon to a widely used digital asset that many believe could eventually replace traditional currency.

 By 2020, nearly half a million Bitcoin transactions were sent daily across the globe, and Bitcoin’s usage and popularity are expected to continue to grow.
-FD7 Ventures’ Managing Partner Prakash Chand expects that Bitcoin’s market cap will hit $10T in “just a few years.”
+FD7 Ventures’ Managing Partner Prakash Chand expects Bitcoin’s market cap to hit $10T in “just a few years.”

 The Bitcoin boom is here — and the AlphaSense document trend for “Bitcoin” is no exception.

 But what will the impact of Bitcoin on financial markets and institutions around the world be?

 The honest answer: experts don’t know yet, but some implications are becoming apparent as an investment in Bitcoin grows and its perception around the world evolves.

 - The rise of Bitcoin and cryptocurrencies can disrupt the role and impact of the U.S. dollar on the global economy.

 - Bitcoin is already making international transactions faster and more accessible.

 - Much uncertainty exists around how Bitcoin and cryptocurrency can and should be regulated, but measures are being taken to limit and punish illegal activities related to cryptocurrency.